 What is CGM will give you the perspective of a pharmacist who deals with these devices daily.

-But he crooked the books; he carefully scissored out those countries which did not conform to his belief.
+But he crooked the books; he carefully scissored out those countries which did not conform to his belief, entirely negating his weight loss research.

 In 1977 when the McGovern committee accepted his recommendations and made them public, Americans sharply reduced the animal fat in their diets and turned to getting energy from starches; from refined carbs like sugar in fact.
 Two decades later George Campbell's 20-year rule was overwhelmingly verified as the rates of type-2 diabetes began to rocket; and are still climbing.